SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 1. F14.
 The desktop secure browser shall provide a means to close the browser.

 ### C. Text-to-Speech (TTS) Related Requirements
+	* _Rationale_: Text to speech, abbreviated as TTS, is a form of speech synthesis that converts text into spoken voice output.
+Text to speech systems were first developed to aid the visually impaired by offering a computer-generated spoken voice that would "read" text to the user and theoretically capable of "reading" any string of text characters to form original sentences.

 1. F16.
 The secure browser shall provide shall provide a means to play arbitrary text.
+	* _User Stories_:
+		* User select arbitrary text to play into spoken voice output.
 1. F17.
 The secure browser shall provide a means to stop TTS speech in progress.
+	* _User Stories_:
+		* User stops voice output of arbitrary text playing through TTS.
 1. F18.
 The secure browser shall provide a means to pause TTS speech in progress.
+	* _User Stories_:
+		* User pauses voice output of arbitrary text playing through TTS.
 1. F19.
 The secure browser shall provide a means to retrieve list of TTS voice packs available on the machine.
 1. F21.
 The secure browser shall provide a means to resume previously paused TTS speech.
+	* _User Stories_:
+		* User resumes voice output of arbitrary text playing through TTS.
 1. F22.
 The secure browser shall provide a means events to notify the web application of status and progress of TTS.
 1. F23.
 The secure browser shall provide a means to set a TTS voice pack as the current voice.
 1. F28.
 The secure browser shall provide a means to get/set TTS pitch.